Frailty Academy

 Medication side-effects

-If the risk of harm from medications is thought to outweigh the benefits, or the use of medications are not evidence-based in the patient’s bespoke circumstances, then there is likely to be a negative impact on the patient’s quality of life.
-The concurrent use of multiple medications by one individual is called polypharmacy.
+When the risks of medication outweigh the benefits or are not evidence-based for the patient's specific needs, it can negatively impact their quality of life.
+The simultaneous use of multiple medications by one person is known as polypharmacy.

 Polypharmacy can be caused by: